spyder-ide/spyder-api-docs/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you've discovered a security vulnerability in this project or its dependencies, please contact the Spyder-Infra maintainer at <_FIXME_MAINTAINER_EMAIL> or the Spyder team at <spyder.python@gmail.com>. <!-- markdownlint-disable-line link-image-style -->
+If you believe you've discovered a security vulnerability in this project or its dependencies, please contact the Spyder-API-Docs maintainer at <_FIXME_MAINTAINER_EMAIL> or the Spyder team at <spyder.python@gmail.com>. <!-- markdownlint-disable-line link-image-style -->
 Please be sure to carefully document the vulnerability, including a summary, describing the impacts, identifying the line(s) of code affected, stating the conditions under which it is exploitable and including a minimal reproducible test case.
 Further information and advice or patches on how to mitigate it is always welcome.
 You can usually expect to hear back within one week, at which point we'll inform you of our evaluation of the vulnerability and what steps we plan to take, and will reach out if we need further clarification from you.